Trinity College, International Studies

-Trinity College is an Affirmative Action/Equal Opportunity Employer committed to attracting and supporting a faculty of women and men who fully represent the racial, ethnic, and cultural diversity of the United States.
+Trinity College is a co-educational independent, nonsectarian liberal arts college with approximately 2,200 undergraduate students and 200 faculty members, located in Hartford, Connecticut.
+The College is an Equal Opportunity/Affirmative Action Employer committed to attracting and supporting a faculty of women and men who fully represent the racial, ethnic, and cultural diversity of the United States.
 We seek applications from minorities, women, and other under-represented groups.
 However, as per Trinity’s policy on filling non-tenure track, temporary positions, applicants who do not already have legal permission to work in the United States will not be considered.

 Associate Professor of History and International Studies